Health and Human Services secretary: State will balance limited vaccine supply across counties - Salisbury Post

 Health and Human Services secretary: State will balance limited vaccine supply across counties

-SALISBURY — The state will have fewer vaccine doses to allocate for the next few weeks after using up a reserve supply, but state officials said Tuesday they will offer a degree of certainty to local providers dealing with sporadic shipment sizes.
+SALISBURY — The state will have fewer vaccine doses to allocate for the next few weeks after using up a reserve supply, but state officials said Tuesday they will offer a degree of certainty to local providers dealing with varying shipment sizes.

 During a news conference, N.C.
 Department of Health and Human Services Secretary Mandy Cohen said the state for the next three weeks will reserve 84,000 doses of a 120,000-dose supply for local providers giving first shots.
 The remaining doses will be used to balance out supplies for underserved and historically marginalized communities.